atishay/atishay.github.io/content/blog/11-deep-3/index.md

 ## Regression
 For the statistics lovers, the logic is same as regression that we use to get a equation to fit a set of number in 2D space.
 Indeed deep learning is just a generalized version of linear regression where we have a lot more features and inputs and more vague and complicated.
-The loss has been replaces from L2 loss to cross entropy (which to some extent the same thing just with the scores).
+The loss has been replaced from L2 loss to cross entropy (which to some extent the same thing just with the scores).

 For common folks who don't understand statistics, congratulations you just learnt your stats 101.
 This is exactly the method to divide a set of inputs into two groups by a straight line(you might have heard about the method of least squares).
 In stats, you use the same equation without the logs (as we started with) and use the loss as the difference in scores or mean square root difference (as loses of -5 and +5 end up being 0, but if we really want some better scores).